lungithub/docker/practice_docker/docker_compose/compose_psql-3-multi-standby-replication/docs/postgres_v13_1_replicate_multi_standby.md

 ```

 ### 5. STDANDBY :: Move the data
 Move the new data to the expected, final destination.
+Do CP or RM depending on space availability.
 ```
 mv /var/lib/postgresql/pg_from_master /var/lib/postgresql/13/main